mattcree/chef-engineering-test/README.md

 2. Only filepaths (relative) are required in output
 3. Files are grouped by identity in output
 4. Automated 'build' option isn't necessary due to only using standard library functions and due to Ruby's interpreted nature
+5. The directories are contain mostly small files